About

 I am a senior research scientist at the Johns Hopkins University Applied Physics Laboratory, where I work on agentic reasoning, planning, and safe autonomous behavior for AI-controlled systems.
 I recently completed my Ph.D. in Computer Science at the University of Maryland, College Park, advised by William Regli.
 My dissertation, Sequential, Hierarchical, and Analogical Plan Transfer in Robotics, received the Larry S. Davis Doctoral Dissertation Award.

 My research sits at the intersection of AI planning, knowledge representation, and category theory.
-I have built formal frameworks for how robots can reuse and adapt task strategies across different domains and embodiments, a problem foundation-model-driven robot agents now face empirically at scale.
-At JHU APL, I have led applied research on safety-critical autonomous systems, real-time geospatial computer vision for humanitarian disaster response, and LLM-based agent architectures.
+I build formal frameworks for how agents can reuse and adapt task strategies across domains without retraining, grounded in category theory and validated on both robotic planning benchmarks and LLM agent systems.
+At JHU APL, I lead research on LLM-based agent architectures for long-horizon planning, structured world modeling and policy evaluation under uncertainty, and safety-critical autonomous systems.

 News